Verb Conjugation in Moroccan Darija

 Future Tense

-The future tense in Darija is formed using the auxiliary ghadi (going to) followed by the present tense form without the ka- prefix:
+The future is formed using ghadi followed by the verb without the present-tense prefix.

 Person